developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 	<ViewportWidth value="1"/>

 ### CaFile
-**Applies to Windows Mobile/CE only**.
+**Applies only to Windows Mobile/CE**.
 Specifies the location of a device-resident file containing CA certificates in PEM format for authentication of a server.
 Please [refer to openSSL](https://www.openssl.org/docs/man1.0.2/ssl/SSL_CTX_load_verify_locations.html) for more information.

 > Note: Enterprise Browser supports only a single PEM certificate file.
 If multiple certificates must be passed to the Webkit browser on WM/CE, the contents of multiple `.pem` certificates can be combined into a single file using a text editor.
 The combined file can then be specified in the CaFile parameter.